Honors Capstone Project

 The subcategories this paper draws upon to illustrate how Obama’s rhetoric reflects and, in many ways, constructs his foreign policy are: Pragmatism, Progressivism, Cosmopolitanism, Soft-power and global engagement, and multilateralism.
 Obama’s rhetoric is indicative of what he believes America’s role in the world could be, and should be.

 Milillo, Wesley Michael, "The Obama Doctrine: The LICI Foreign Policy Perspective" (2012).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 180.

 Creative Commons License